Mayurbhanj district: Cuisine

+Tourism

 Amarda Road Airstrip

 Wing Commander Frank Carey, Officer Commanding the Air Firing Training Unit, based at Amarda Road, India, standing by the nose of a Hawker Hurricane, April 1943.

 The Amarda Road airstrip has played a vital role in the defence of India during the second World War.
 It came into existence during the war as a forward airfield against the Japanese conquest of Burma.
 Known to be the longest runway in Asia, measuring over 3.5 km, this large strip served its purpose well as a landing ground for planes and also as a training space for special bombing missions.
 The Amarda Road airstrip spreads across an area of nearly 900 acres.

-Rasik Ray Temple

-Restored Rasik Ray Temple built by Maharaj Baidyanath Bhanja of Bhanja dynasty.

-Maharaja Baidyanath Bhanja built the brick temple of Rasika Raya as a tribute to his chosen tutelary god in the unique Gaudiya Vaishnavism style of architecture.The temple made of burnt bricks has richly decorated facades.
-Though this temple is in ruins today, it is widely regarded as the pinnacle of temple architecture of that period.This temple bears a striking similarity to the temples found in Bishnupur in West Bengal with its embellishments and depiction of stories from Hindu scriptures.
-The curvilinear roof form similar to the chala style is one of the distinctive features of the Gaudiya style of architecture.